 The group played mostly original compositions ranging from jazz to rock.
 Charlie Mariano's experience with Indian music occasionally brought in ethnic elements.
 Because all band members extensively played in their own bands before and after UJRE was formed, the ensemble was often called the 'Band of Band Leaders'.
 Some of the members hold teaching positions with various musical colleges.

-During the twenty seven years of its existence the band produced fourteen albums, all of them on Mood Records.
+During the 27 years of its existence, the band produced fourteen albums, all of them on Mood Records.

 In 2002, the group went on their "Farewell Tour 2002".
 Among the reasons was Barbara Thompson's suffering from Parkinson's disease.